manish-neemnarayan/DSA-Problems/recursion/README.md

 3. Self Work: using the fact that formula works for n = k; we will try to proove that formula works for n = k+1 also.
 ```

+Notes:

+1. It is a programming + math concepts
+2. Recursion is a technique using which we solve bigger problems by calculating answers of smaller subproblems.
+We generally denote the bigger problem as a function & some arguments and then call the same function with diff arguments denoting smaller subproblems.
+So we get the ans of smaller subproblems and build the ans for bigger problem.
+   - Recursion is function calling itself.
+   - we try to solve bigger problems using ans of smaller subproblems.